MaxCamargo/About-Max-Code/index.md

 ### Max Senior Graphic Designer

-Quote break.
+About Design.
 > This is a very long line that will still be quoted properly when it wraps.
 Oh boy let's keep writing to make sure this is long enough to actually wrap for everyone.
 Oh, you can *put* **Markdown** into a blockquote.

 ### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.
+Having any cuenstion?
+Check out my web site [Information](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.